JamoDevNich/SuperHub3-CLI/README.md

 ### Authenticating
 There are several ways to authenticate with your SuperHub.
 The easiest way is to run the script and type your password when prompted.
 Alternatively, the password can be provided via the command line argument `--password`, or if you so desire, permanently edited into the script through the `superhub_password` variable.

-### Output modes
-There are a variety of output modes available through command line arguments.
-The `--format` argument allows you to specify a `json` or `console` output format, where the latter is the default.
-When outputting in json format, using the `--silent` switch is recommended as this will only output the result of the request.
-A `--verbose` mode is also available.

 ## Functions
 ### Toggling Guest and Private WLAN
 The guest networks and private WLAN networks can be toggled via the menu, or by specifying the `--wlan` argument.
 The parameters are as follows: 0-Disable Private Wlan, 1-Enable Private WLAN, 2-Disable Guest WLAN, 3-Enable Guest WLAN.
 The Guest WLAN may not be available when the private WLAN is deactivated.